captonsnake/yaravent/README.md

 ## Optimization
 Ways to optimize

-1. Reduce number of yara rules
+1. Increase number of log files (break big logs up into smaller ones)
-2. Increase number of log files (break big logs up into smaller ones)
+2. Reduce the number of yara rules
-3. If you are running out of memory set a maxlog using the CLI
+3. If you are running out of memory set a maxlog count using the CLI.

 <!-- ROADMAP -->